tangle-network/protocol-substrate/README.md

 # protocol-substrate
 ### Build

+Clone the submodules using `git submodule update --init`.
 The `cargo run` command will perform an initial build.
 Use the following command to build the node without launching it:

 ```sh